jroakes/gsc-logger/readme.md

-# GSC Logger: A Tool To Log GSC Data to BigQuery
+# GSC Logger: A Tool To Log Google Search Console Data to BigQuery
-Google App Engine provides a Cron service for logging daily Google Search Console (GSC) data to BigQuery for use in Google Data Studio or for separate analysis beyond 3 months.
+Google App Engine provides a Cron service for logging daily Google Search Console(GSC): Search Analytics data to BigQuery for use in
+Google Data Studio or for separate analysis beyond 3 months.

 ## Configuration

 This script runs daily and pulls data as specified in config.py file to BigQuery.
 There is little to configure without some programming experience.
-Generally, this script is designed to be a set-it-and-forget-it in that once deployed to app engine, you should be able to add your service account email as a full user to any GSC project and the data will be logged daily to BigQuery.
+Generally, this script is designed to be a set-it-and-forget-it in that once deployed to app engine, you should be able to add your service account email as a full user to any GSC project and the Search Analytics data will be logged daily to BigQuery.
 By default the data is set to pull from GSC 7 days earler every day to ensure the data is available.

 * **Note: This script should be deployed on the Google Account with access to your GSC data to ensure it is available to Google Data Studio**